AT&T 5G / 5G E network coverage map: which cities are covered?

 - NY: New York City

 - OH: Cleveland

 - OK: Oklahoma City

 - TX: Austin, Dallas, Houston, San Antonio, Waco

-The carrier also offers 5G to business customers in Las Vegas NV.
-Keep in mind that AT&T is actively developing the network and will be launching new markets throughout 2019, with Chicago and Minneapolis being two major areas where it will expand in the future.
+Keep in mind that AT&T is actively developing the network and will be launching a lot of new markets throughout 2021, and we will be updating this article continuously.